-Join Sandra as she guides you through a meditation, breath techniques, Qi self-massage, and standing Qi flow movements with a specific focus for supporting women in their body and life.
+Join Sandra to celebrate International Women’s Day.
+She will guide you through a meditation, breath techniques, Qi self-massage, and standing Qi flow movements with a specific focus for supporting women in their body and life.

 Empower three main energy centres

 Increase Qi flow through energy pathways

 Open the heart-mind, relax, and renew

 Find your centre.

 Saturday, March 9, 2019, 2 – 4 p.m.
 Cranberry Community Hall (6828 Cranberry St., Powell River)